MislavJaksic/Real-Estate-Valuator/Docs/README.md

 - Program organisation - the system is divided into the following building blocks: DatasetSources, DatasetAnalysis, DatasetTransformation, Predicting, Graphical User Interface (GUI), InputControl and Tests.
-    Role - DatasetSources role is to store data in a file or a database as well as to load data for use by other building blocks.
+  - DatasetSources role is to store data in a file or a database as well as to load data for use by other building blocks.
   - DatasetAnalysis role is to visualize values in a dataset through graphs and count the number of times a value occurs.
   - DatasetTransformation role is to implement commonly used methods for transforming data and to store scripts that will transform the data.
   - Predicting role is to use machine learning to develop a model that will correctly predict the price of an apartment.
   - GUI role is to allow users to interact with the valuation system by letting them input information about their apartments and displaying the predicted price of the apartment.
   - InputControl role is to check if the parameter values can be used by the method.
   - Tests role is to unit test each method and make sure they behave as intended.

 - Major classes -